 This Instant Pot Cheesy Taco Pasta has only 6 ingredients, cooks in under 30 minutes, and is delicious!
-One of my most popular Instant Pot pasta recipes!
+This pressure cooker cheesy taco pasta is one of my most popular Instant Pot pasta recipes!

 Instant Pot Cheesy Taco Pasta